Water for Growth

 The Water Resources Inventory 2014 provides details about the state's groundwater and surface water resources – where each resource is located, how much water is available, its quality and the level of technical information held about it.

 The Water Supply and Demand Outlook series looks at Western Australia’s available water supply and the projected demand for water to 2050.
 The series includes Water for Growth: Urban (June 2016) and Water for Growth: Agriculture (in prep).
 Outlook reports on water supply and demand in the heavy industry and mining sectors are also planned.
-The information provided in these reports is based on the Department of Water’s Water Supply-Demand Model, made possible by funding from the state government’s Royalties for Regions ‘Regional water availability, planning and investigation program’.
+The information provided in these reports is based on the Department of Water and Environmental Regulation’s Water Supply-Demand Model, made possible by funding from the state government’s Royalties for Regions ‘Regional water availability, planning and investigation program’.